 Two Big Names Traded

-On Jan 23, 2004, the Rangers acquired Jaromir Jagr from Capitals, straight up for forward Anson Carter.
-The Caps originally sent Kris Beech, Michal Sivek and Ross Lupaschuk to Pittsburgh for the future Hall of Famer on July 11, 2001.
+On Jan 23, 2004, the Rangers acquired Jaromir Jagr from the Capitals, straight up for forward Anson Carter.
+The Caps originally sent Kris Beech, Michal Sivek, and Ross Lupaschuk to Pittsburgh for the future Hall of Famer on July 11, 2001.
 While he wasn’t at his Art Trophy-winning levels he played at with the Penguins, Jagr scored 83 goals and 201 points in 190 games with Washington.

 Jagr played in 277 games with the Rangers and scored 124 goals and 319 points.
 His best season came in 2005-06 when he scored 54 goals and 123 points.
-Carter played just 15 games for the Capitals before he dealt to the Kings for Jared Aulin, who never played in Washington.
+Carter played just 15 games for the Capitals before he was dealt to the Kings for Jared Aulin, who never played in Washington.
 Not a good trade for the Capitals.

 Odds & Ends

-The Red Wings set an NHL record by scoring 15 straight goals, on Jan.
+The Red Wings set an NHL record by scoring 15 straight goals on Jan.
 23, 1944, in their 15-0 blowout of the Rangers.
-Syd Howe led the offense with three goals and two assists while goaltender Connie Dion picked up his first career shutout.
+Syd Howe led the offense with three goals and two assists, while goaltender Connie Dion picked up his first career shutout.

-John Ogrodnick scored his 300th career goal, on Jan.
+John Ogrodnick scored his 300th career goal on Jan.
 23, 1989, as the Rangers earned a 3-2 road win in Edmonton.

-Defenseman Sylvain Cote played in his 1,000th NHL game, on Jan.
+Defenseman Sylvain Cote played in his 1,000th NHL game on Jan.
 23, 2000, in a 3-2 Blackhawks’ loss to the visiting Dallas Stars.
-He retired in 2002 after 19 seasons and 1,171 total games with the Hartford Whalers, Capitals, Maple Leafs, Blackhawks and Stars.
+He retired in 2002 after 19 seasons and 1,171 total games with the Hartford Whalers, Capitals, Maple Leafs, Blackhawks, and Stars.

-Exactly two years later, Theo Fleury also appeared in his 1,000th career game.
+Two years later, Theo Fleury also appeared in his 1,000th career game.
 He celebrated his milestone with a goal and three assists in the Rangers’ 8-4 win over the Bruins.
 His three assists gave him 600 in his career.

 Happy Birthday to You